-A short time after the water comes into contact with the cement, there is a sharp increase in temperature, which happens very quickly (within a couple minutes).
+Shortly after water comes into contact with cement, there is a sharp increase in temperature, which happens very quickly (within a couple minutes).
 During this period, the primary reactive phases of the concrete are the aluminate phases (C3A and C4AF).
 The aluminate and ferrite phases react with the calcium and sulphate ions to produce ettringite, which precipitates on the surface of the cement particles.
 During this phase, at a lesser extent, the silicate phases (mainly C3S) will also react in very small fractions compared to their total volume and form a very thin layer of calcium-silicate-hydrate (C-S-H).

 Phase II: Dormant Period

 This phase is also known as the induction phase.
-During this period, the rate of hydration is significantly slowed down.
-Traditionally, this is believed to be due to the precipitation of the aforementioned compounds on the surface of the cement particles, which leads to a diffusion barrier between cement particles and water.
-Nevertheless, there is significant debate on the physical and chemical reasons behind the occurrence of this stage and the methods to predict it.
+During this period, the rate of hydration significantly slows down.
+This is believed to be due to the precipitation of the aforementioned compounds on the surface of the cement particles, which leads to a diffusion barrier between these particles and water.
+Nevertheless, there is significant debate regarding the physical and chemical properties behind the occurrence of this stage and the methods to predict it.

-This is the period at which the fresh concrete is being transported and placed since it has not yet hardened and is still workable (plastic and fluid).
-The length of the dormant period has been shown to vary depending on multiple factors (cement type, admixtures, w/cm).
+During this period fresh concrete is transported and placed.
+At this time, the concrete has not yet hardened and is still workable (plastic and fluid).
+The length of the dormant period has been shown to vary depending on multiple factors (cement type, admixtures, w/cm, etc.).
 The end of the dormant period is typically characterized by the initial set.